Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Interstellar is a novel non-custodial peace of mind mobile wallet with a hardware security level.
 Based on a Substrate blockchain and SubstraTEE/IntegriTEE workers, the wallet is the blockchain.

-#### Our solution is designed to support Blockchain and DeFi mass market adoption with:

-- **A Decentralized key & asset management service** where user’s privates key and signature program are stored and executed in TEE
-- **A Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.

 #### Features:
 - **Hardware security Level** - TEE on nodes and mobiles with garbled circuits and visual cryptography secure interface
 - **Just download an app** - no set-up nor registration, no Private Keys nor passphrase to backup, no PIN, password, or any secret to remember*